RoboNickBot/c-maze/README.txt

     cleaner code
         This is the first thing I've written in C, and I had no idea how to organize things.

+    cleaner resources
+        putting images in a sprite-sheet, etc

+    animations

     items/powerups
         Flashlight batteries might be a good place to start